 A significant part of feeling empowered is receiving support from executive and senior management.

 I was told that we should treat MoneyLion as though it was our own company, which has empowered me to make decisions based not only upon my 15 years in the financial industry but also on the idea that MoneyLion is my company too, and how would I want to ensure that my company is scaling to great achievements of continuing to provide products and services that help hardworking members while staying compliant.

 What do you like about MoneyLion’s Here Women Roar group?

-I like that Here Women Roar group gives our female colleagues (as well as men) a safe space to voice concerns and provide ideas and suggestions to help make meaningful movement and changes within the company as well as externally.
+I like that the Here Women Roar group gives our female colleagues (as well as men) a safe space to voice concerns and provide ideas and suggestions to help make meaningful movement and changes within the company as well as externally.

-My most favorite discussed topic is the creation of a mentorship program to help women develop and advance both personally and professionally by mapping out their career goals.
+My favorite discussed topic is the creation of a mentorship program to help women develop and advance both personally and professionally by mapping out their career goals.

 You can support women and girls too!

 Girls on the Run has chapters across the country and the world, and we encourage you to learn more about how you can support their efforts as well as the empowerment of the girls in your lives and communities!
 You can learn more about MoneyLion’s Here Women Roar group here.